User Guide: OONI Probe Mobile App

 AS16010

-- Magticom Ltd.) on which each test was run; - The date and time of testing (e.g. 22nd August 2022 at 12:01 local time);
+- Magticom Ltd.) on which each test was run;

 This overview can potentially help with comparing results across networks (if you run tests on many different networks), and provides a bird’s-eye view of the findings.